03palak/Netflix-clone/README.md

 # Netflix-clone
-I developed this front page of Netflix clone using HTML and CSS .
+I developed the front page of Netflix clone using HTML and CSS .